Code-Institute-Submissions/cumbrian-kayaking/README3.md

  Cumbrian Kayaking is a single page website,  advertising camping and kayaking  holidays in the  Lake District national park in Cumbria in the UK.
+ Converting a website viewer to a  purchaser requires several  communications with potential clients, purchasing is more likely if the company can persuade a user to part with their email address.
+ Users are offered valuable information and assistance via their email, and then the company can ask their permission to add them to their marketing   funnel .
+Website owners can supply some information immediately, and establish longer term communication with users Eg  with off- season specials or group discounts.

 ## Goals of the website

 The site has two goals

 ## 1. Goal of the Business Owner